Knife Steel Info

 STEEL INFORMATION AND TERMINOLOGY

-Each type of steel has many varieties depending on the blade smith’s preferences and the customer’s performance desires.
+Each type of steel has many varieties depending on the blacksmith’s preferences and the customer’s performance desires, such as edge retention and ease of sharpening.

 CARBON STEELS

-Named for the colored paper attached to the steel at the HITACHI factory in Japan, carbon steels are not rust-resistant.
+Named for the colored paper attached to the steel at the Hitachi factory in Japan, high-carbon steels are not rust-resistant.
 Like a cast iron pan, these blades must be kept clean and dry when not in use.
-A light layer of blade (Tsubaki) oil will help protect the blade from rust, especially in humid climates.
+A light layer of Tsubaki (Camellia) oil will help protect the blade from rust, especially in humid climates like New Orleans.
 Carbon steel is easy to sharpen and forms a terrific edge.
 If properly cared for, carbon steel will form a beautiful patina over time but can rust if neglected.

 White Paper (Shirogami) Steels